kadirahq/nofat/README.md

 # nofat

-> status: proof-of-concept
+> status: alpha

 NoFat is an attempt to cure js-fatigue by providing the user a set of default configurations.
-After setting up nofat (which won't take a minute), developers can start working on their application instead of messing around with boilerplate code totally unrelated to their application.
-For now, nofat requires users to follow a set of conventions:
+After setting up nofat (which won't take a minute), developers can start working on their application instead of messing around with boilerplates.

- - Create a `package.json` file to put npm scripts and install nofat as a dev-dependency.
- - Place all your ES2016 code in `src`.
-Transpiled ES5 code will be placed in `lib`.
- - Place all your test code along with source code inside directories named `__test__`.

 ## setup

- - Install the module
+ - Install the `nofat` module and the `babel-polyfill`

 ```
-npm install -S nofat-runtime
+npm install -S babel-polyfill
 npm install -D nofat
 ```

- - Setup npm scripts (copy this to your `package.json`)
+ - Configure npm scripts (copy this to your `package.json`)

 ```
 "scripts": {